-We’re creating a series of affordable online courses to empower artists with the knowledge needed for financial sustainability.
-Our first three courses focus on creating an effective web presence, building and expanding your community, and running amazing crowdfunding campaigns.
+We’ve created a series of affordable online courses to empower artists with the knowledge needed for financial sustainability.
 As we grow, we’re partnering with everyone from fellow artists to lawyers to technology leaders to assemble a complete curriculum for independent artists.

-We’re a learning community — here’s what that means: our education is interactive, not purely didactic.
-All of our courses are built to create thriving, evolving dialogue through our forums and webinars.
+We’re a learning community — here’s what that means: our courses are built to create evolving dialogue.
 The challenges facing artists can’t be solved in a vacuum; we need everyone to share what’s working and what’s not.
-On our forums, you can meet and talk with other artists, ask questions, offer advice, and tell your stories.
-We’re also planning meet-ups, in person workshops, and other fun programming that expands our community beyond the screen.
+On our forums, you can meet and talk with other artists, ask questions, and tell your stories.

 WHO WE ARE

-Siena Oristaglio is a queer Jewish-Italian artist, educator, and communications specialist.
-Her work before founding The Void Academy focused on initiatives at the intersection of art, education, and social justice.
+is an artist and educator.
 She has ten years of experience in communications and has led international campaigns with coverage in outlets such as The New York Times, The Wall Street Journal, and The Huffington Post.
+As Director of Communications for Marina Abramovic Institute, she ran the non-profit’s successful 2013 Kickstarter campaign, raising over $660,000 in 30 days.
 Siena has been a presentation leader at the The Museum of Fine Arts, New York University, MoMA, MoMA PS1, and Necker Island, among others.
-As Director of Communications for Marina Abramovic Institute, she ran the non-profit’s successful 2013 Kickstarter campaign, raising over $660,000 in 30 days.
-Siena has represented arts organizations to established individuals and companies, including Tania Bruguera, Willem Dafoe, Tehching Hsieh, Nan Goldin, Lady Gaga, Jay-Z, Richard Branson, TED, Kickstarter, Indiegogo, Squarespace, and Tumblr.
+Pronouns: they/them/she/her.

-Noah Blumenson-Cook is an artist, technologist, and media producer.
+is an artist, technologist, and media producer.
 His video work has been featured by V Magazine, Complex, Spin, MTV and the Logo network.
 He has more than 15 years of experience in the technology sector, working principally with universities, arts organizations, and technology companies.
 As technology consultant for MIT's Center for Civic Media at the Media Lab, he focused on project implementation and funding strategies for new ideas in civic journalism and online engagement.
-At Apple, Noah led the technology support team at the Grand Central retail location, the largest in New York.
-As Technology Director for Marina Abramovic Institute, he implemented online fundraising strategies including video content and social engagement.
+Pronouns: he/him/they/them.